1944 Örnahusen B-17 Flying Fortress crash

 The 1944 Örnahusen Boeing B-17 Flying Fortress crash occurred on 24 May 1944, when a U.S. Army Air Forces B-17 Flying Fortress bomber of the 91st Bombardment Group was hit after a bombing mission over Germany during World War II.
 Flying to Sweden, it crashed into the Baltic Sea off the coast of Örnahusen, Sweden.

-The crash site has become a small historical landmark including a memorial.
+The crash site has become a small historical landmark, including a memorial.

 Mission

 The B-17 aircraft took off at 6:00 am (local time) on 24 May 1944 from its base in Bassingbourn, England as part of a formation of other bombers targeting industrial sites near Berlin.
 The plane belonged to the 401st Bombardment Squadron, 91st Bombardment Group with the mission to bomb an industrial area on the outskirts of Berlin.
 After completing the bombing run, the formation encountered anti-aircraft fire northeast of Berlin on its return journey.
-The aircraft was hit and caught fire and one of the crew members was shot in the arm.
+The aircraft was hit and caught fire, and one of the crew members was shot in the arm.

 The pilot, lieutenant William F. Nee, ordered the crew to abandon the plane.
 The pilot, co-pilot and navigator jumped out through the open bomb hatches and were captured by German soldiers.
 The other six crew members did not hear the order because the intercom wires behind the pilot's seat had burned out and remained on board.
 They managed to extinguish the fire.
-Ensign Frederic T Neel Jr., a trained navigator and rear gunner Donald E Spaulding, who were not trained as a pilot, were able took control of the aircraft and headed for neutral Sweden.
+Ensign Frederic T Neel Jr., a trained navigator and rear gunner Donald E Spaulding, who were not trained as a pilot, were able to take control of the aircraft and headed for neutral Sweden.

 Crash

 Around midday, the aircraft reached the southeastern coast of Sweden, near Ystad.
-Swedish military had perceived the damaged aircraft as a threat and fired at it.
+The Swedish military had perceived the damaged aircraft as a threat and fired at it.
 The aircraft circled for a time around Skillinge and Simrishamn before three of the remaining crew members bailed out near Simrishamn.
 Two of them survived, but one drowned.

 The plane then turned south, and two more crew members jumped out of the aircraft.
-Also here, one was rescued, while the other drowned after being swept out to sea by strong winds.
+One was rescued, while the other drowned after being swept out to sea by strong winds.

 2nd Lt.
 Fredric T. Neel Jr. remained onboard and attempted an emergency water landing near Örnahusen.
 He maneuvered the aircraft away from homes and a nearby school, likely saving lives on the ground.
-However, the plane stalled at low altitude and crashed hard into the sea approximately 50–100 meters offshore.
-The aircraft broke apart exploded and sank.
+However, the plane stalled at a low altitude and crashed hard into the sea approximately 50–100 meters offshore.
+The aircraft broke apart, exploded and sank.
 Neel was killed.